mlte-team/mlte/docs/docs/using_mlte.md

 ## System Dependent Model Testing (SDMT)

 SDMT ensures that a model will function as intended when it is part of a larger system.
 Using the updated Negotiation Card, development teams must define a `Specification` (`Spec`) that evaluates all relevant dimensions for the overall system to function.
 This follows the same process described in [IMT](#internal-model-testing-imt), with more emphasis on building out the specification.
-As such, this section will focus on the specification and will offer more detail on collecting different types of evidence.

 Teams can search the Test Catalog to find examples of how different quality attributes were tested by other teams.
 Note that MLTE comes with a sample test catalog simply for reference.
 The goal is for organizations to create and populate their own Test catalogs over time.